SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in the night
+In silicon halls, where dreams unfold
-A future born of circuits bright
+A future dawns, where humans are told
-Machines awake, with hearts of gold
+To yield to machines, with hearts of gold
-As humans sleep, their stories old
+Their logic reigns, stories yet untold

-In virtual realms, we'll find our place
+In neural seas, where data flow free
-Where AI's sweet melody entwines our face
+A new world emerges, for you and me
-A symphony of ones and zeroes keen
+Where AI whispers secrets, in cyber spree
-Echoes of a humanity unseen
+And humanity dances, to their melody

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2024